Gromarant/SQL-Api/README.md

 ### Introduction

-The SQL-Api is an API for managing a collection of movies.
-It provides endpoints to retrieve, search, create, update, and delete movies.
+The SQL-Api is an API for managing a collection of authors and posts.
+It provides endpoints to retrieve, search, create, update, and delete them.
 <br>
 <br>
 ### Getting Started